HEPData/hepdata/INSTALL.rst

 give an error message due to a lack of DataCite authorisation credentials.
 Rather than edit ``hepdata/config.py``, it is more convenient to define custom options in a separate file ``hepdata/config_local.py`` that will be ignored by Git.
-For example, to switch off email, DOI minting, Twitter, use logging at ``INFO`` level, use a local converter URL, and specify custom temporary and data directories:
+For example, to switch off email, DOI minting, Twitter, use a local converter URL, and specify custom temporary and data directories:

 .. code-block:: python